Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 There is always a default version assigned by the sysadmins when installing the programming environment.
 It is possible to change the default version for loading further modules by loading one of the versions of the `cpe` module.
-E.g., assuming the 21.12 version would be present on the system, it can be loaded through
+E.g., assuming the 22.08 version would be present on the system, it can be loaded through
 ```
-module load cpe/21.12
+module load cpe/22.08
 ```
 Loading this module will also try to switch the already loaded PE modules to the versions from that release.
 This does not always work correctly, due to some bugs in most versions of this module and a limitation of Lmod.
 Executing the `module load` twice will fix this.
-The module will also produce a warning when it is unloaded (which is also the case when you do a `moudle load` of `cpe` when one is already loades, as it then first unloads the already loaded `cpe` module).
+The module will also produce a warning when it is unloaded (which is also the case when you do a `module load` of `cpe` when one is already loaded, as it then first unloads the already loaded `cpe` module).
 The warning can be ignored, but keep in mind that what it says is true, it cannot restore the environment you found on LUMI at login.